 Joint Cushioning Injections for Osteoarthritis

-Osteoarthritis (OA) is the most common form of arthritis, effecting over 25 million people in the United States.
+Osteoarthritis (OA) is the most common form of arthritis, affecting over 25 million people in the United States.
 By definition, OA is a wearing away of the joint’s cartilage.
-Healthy cartilage is essential for allowing us to fully participate in life and live pain free.
+Healthy cartilage is essential for allowing us to fully participate in life and live pain-free.
 The most essential functions of joint cartilage are to provide shock absorption, lubrication, and joint stability.
 All three are essential for full function and painless activity.
 One of the most common joints in the body to develop OA is the knee.

-Healthy knee joints contain high amounts of synovial fluid or “joint oil” which contain hyaluronan or hyaluronic acid, a gel-like substance that reduces friction between joint surfaces.
+Healthy knee joints contain high amounts of synovial fluid or “joint oil” which contains hyaluronan or hyaluronic acid, a gel-like substance that reduces friction between joint surfaces.
 This fluid allows us to perform our day-to-day activities without pain or discomfort.

 Patients with OA have suffered a loss of joint cartilage resulting in low levels of hyaluronan, which, commonly results in joint pain consistent with OA.
 The most common OA symptoms of the knee include: pain and swelling into the joints, pain with prolonged standing, walking or climbing stairs, joint enlargement or deformity, stiffness of joints including “clicking or popping” sounds, just to name a few.